William Bedell Stanford: Academic career

 A long-time member of the Royal Irish Academy, Stanford was appointed chairman of the Dublin Institute for Advanced Studies by the President of Ireland, Éamon de Valera.

 Stanford's poetry appears in several anthologies and his posthumously published memoirs.

 After Stanford's death, a series of lectures in his honour was established at Trinity College, Dublin.
 The first lecturer in the series was Duncan F. Kennedy, a former student of Stanford's.

 Seanad career

-He also represented the Dublin University constituency in Seanad Éireann between 1948 and 1969.
-During the 1950s, however, he had the courage to come out publicly against the Fethard-on-Sea Boycott, and he also demanded an inquiry into the assault on Jehovah's Witnesses in Clare.
+He also represented the Dublin University constituency in Seanad Éireann from 1948 to 1969.
+During the 1950s, however, he came out publicly against the Fethard-on-Sea boycott, and he also demanded an inquiry into the assault on Jehovah's Witnesses in Clare.
 In both cases, Éamon de Valera proved sympathetic personally but declined to take any public action.
-As a leader of the Republic of Ireland's small Protestant population, Stanford was a lifelong champion of the proportional representation electoral process, believing that it protected the rights of minorities.